cmorris616/qualipy/docs/source/settings.md

 - **download.feature.files**
     - Whether or not to download feature files from a project management suite.
 Valid values are `true` and `false`.
     - Default value: `false`
+- **failed.story.status**
+    - The status to which a story should be moved when one or more of the attached tests fails
+    - Default value: `In Progress`
 - **logging.level**
     - The level of logging to be maintained during execution.
 Valid values are `critical`, `debug`, `error`, `fatal`, `info`, and `warning`.
     - Default value: `info`
+- **move.user.stories**
+    - Indicates whether or not user stories should be moved after testing.
+This only applies when progression testing
+    - Default value: `False`
 - **testing.type**
     - The type of testing taking place.
 Valid values are `progression` and `regression`.
 This determines how the project management plugin behaves when retrieving tests and uploading results.
     - Default value: `regression`